The law does not allow an employer (or their staff) to treat someone less favourably because of a ‘protected characteristic‘.

 4. Marriage and civil partnership

-An employer should not treat people less favourably on the basis of their marital status or whether they’re in a civil partnership.
+An employer should not treat people less favourably based on their marital status or whether they’re in a civil partnership.

 5. Pregnancy and maternity

-This covers the full term of pregnancy, as well as the period after the birth.
+This covers the full term of pregnancy and the period after the birth.

 6. Race

-This means a group of people defined by their race, colour, nationality, ethnic or national origins.
+This means a group of people defined by their race, colour, nationality, ethnicity or national origins.

 7. Religion and belief